RN to MSN Programs

 Yes.
-There are a variety of RN to MSN programs (both conventional and 100% online) which have received accreditation from authorized organizations such as The Commission on Collegiate Nursing Education (CCNE) or The Accreditation Commission For Education in Nursing (ACEN).
-You should also make sure that the program and school you have chosen are approved by the State Board of Nursing.
+There are a variety of RN to MSN programs (both conventional and 100% online) that have received accreditation from authorized organizations such as The Commission on Collegiate Nursing Education (CCNE) or The Accreditation Commission For Education in Nursing (ACEN).
+You should make sure that the program and school you have chosen are approved by the State Board of Nursing.
 You will also need to pass the National Council Licensure Examination (NCLEX-RN) in order to practice as a registered nurse.

 Where can you work with a Master’s of Science in Nursing from an RN to MSN track?

 There are several career paths for someone who has earned an MSN from a bridge program.
 You will be able to work in medical facilities, intensive care units, emergency rooms, physicians’ offices, schools, and universities.
-Provided your specialization allows, you will work either as part of the nursing staff or as part of management, organizing and leading other staff members.
+Provided your specialization allows it, you will work either as part of the nursing staff or as part of management, organizing and leading other staff members.
 You will either be directly involved in creating positive patient outcomes or monitor and assess health outcomes, as well as implement changes accordingly.

 Here are the most common job positions you can apply for after completing a bridge MSN program:

 - Family Nurse Practitioner (NP)